Kometa-Team/Kometa/docs/defaults/both/actor.md

 Note that the `templates_variables:` section only needs to be used if you do NOT want to use the default settings.

-Below are the available variables which can be used to customize the actor file.
+All [Shared Variables](../variables) are available as well as the additional Variables below which can be used to customize the file.

 | Variable      | Description & Values                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |